 What Is Passive Income and Why Is It Important?

-Passive income also protects you from losing all of your income if you should lose your job.
+Passive income also protects you from losing all your income if you lose your job.
 It allows you to pay off debt faster, save for retirement and creates more opportunities to build long-term wealth.

 Even if you earn an extremely high salary, you are limited in how much you can physically do.
 To achieve financial freedom, you have to earn more of your income from sources like interest, dividends and other capital gains.

 Thankfully, you do not have to be Warren Buffett to earn passive income.
 There are many ways you can get started right away.
 From writing a blog to investing in the stock market, the following ideas can help you generate a lasting source of passive revenue.